StoyPenny/ai-price-comparison-calculator/README.md

 ## Features
 - Compare prices of multiple models from Open Router
 - Estimate costs for models based on previous projects and their token usage
+- Models and price caching for API from Open Router
+- Change input sizes (Millions, Thousands, Single)

 ## Installation
 1. `git clone https://github.com/StoyPenny/ai-price-comparison-calculator.git`